JZacharyG/ProofSchool/README.md

 ### Problem Environment

-You can add problem using the `prob` environment:
+You can add a problem using the `prob` environment:

 ``` latex
 \begin{prob}[points=5]